FanMaker/Turducken/README.md

 Navigate to your project's Info tab in Xcode and scroll down to URL Types and hit the (+) button.
 From there add the bundle identifier for your application (which can be located in the Signing & Capabilities tab), and add the URL Schemes you wish to use.
 No other setting should be necessary.

-From the example, you'll be able to open your application with your URL Scheme, like `turducken://open`
+From the example, you'll be able to open your application with your chosen URL Scheme, like `turducken://open`

-Next you'll need to modify your application to be able to handle the link:
+Next you'll need to modify your application to be able to handle the link using `.onOpenURL`:

 ```
 import SwiftUI